Gather 'round me children and I'll tell a story

 Just how many bit the dust is hard to tell

-At the art of killin' they become quite deft
+At the art of killin' they became quite deft

 On each side they only had one person left